 Email hacking is not a sometimes occurrence.
 It happens all of the time.
 We recently spent time investigating and remediating just this type of problem for a firm whose email was hacked.
-Information about their private real estate transactions was being sent to a hacking network who was contacting parties to the transaction and masquerading as them.
+Information about their private real estate transactions was being sent to a hacking network that was contacting parties to the transaction and masquerading as them.

-Most information breaches start with discovery of a login and password.
+Most information breaches start with the discovery of a login and password.
 With a few simple changes, you can greatly decrease your likelihood of being hacked.
 Security requires vigilance on all of our parts, so let’s take it up a notch!

-Scott Hirschfeld is the President of CTaccess, an Elm Grove IT support company that has been helping businesses stop focusing on IT and getting back to doing business since 1990.
+Scott Hirschfeld is the President of CTaccess, a Brookfield IT support company that has been helping businesses stop focusing on IT and getting back to doing business since 1990.
 Under his leadership CTaccess provides the business minded approach of larger IT companies with the personalized touch of the smaller ones.
 Connect with Scott on LinkedIn.